dderaad/genomics-csaw/README.md

 # genomics-csaw
-A(n unofficial) vignette for the csaw package in bioconductor Code is adapted from https://bioconductor.org/books/3.19/csawBook/annotation-and-visualization.html without permission.
+A(n unofficial) vignette for the csaw package in bioconductor.

+Code is adapted from https://bioconductor.org/books/3.19/csawBook/annotation-and-visualization.html without permission.

 Citations: